-In 2014, the Board of Directors instituted an Executive Compensation Clawback Policy whereby the performance-based compensation of the Company's executive officers is subject to clawback provisions in the event of fraud or intentional illegal conduct that requires the restatement of the Company's financial results.
+The Company has an Executive Compensation Clawback Policy whereby the performance-based compensation of the Company's executive officers is subject to clawback provisions in the event of fraud or intentional illegal conduct that requires the restatement of the Company's financial results.
 A copy of this policy is posted on the Company's website at www.ruger.com.